TheArtificial/theartificial.nl/source/blog/2017/07-27-dating-apps.html.md

 ### Typographic hierarchy draws the user’s attention to the important bits.

 When meeting someone new, what’s the first thing you look at?
 Their eyes?
 Their smile?
 Their…something else?
-Well we looked at their typography.
+Well, we looked at their typography.

 Typography creates hierarchy and helps to focus the user’s attention on what’s most important.
-Most apps, including **Bumble** and **OKCupid** use type size and weight to highlight the user’s on name only, while **Appetence** and **Tinder** include age and distance in more prominent typographic styles.
+Most apps, including **Bumble** and **OKCupid** use type size and weight to highlight the users on name only, while **Appetence** and **Tinder** include age and distance in more prominent typographic styles.

 While most apps use sans-serif fonts with little personality, **Appetence** tries to set itself apart with an awkward coupling of rounded fonts and a slabbed logo.
 While it might be attention getting, it definitely falls short of a superlike.